-This course provides a study of the principles and practices of personnel leadership, planning, budgeting, scheduling of facilities and events, purchasing, and other topics related to the operation of a physical education program in the public schools.
+This course provides a study of the principles and practices of personnel leadership, planning, budgeting, scheduling of facilities and events, purchasing, and other topics related to the operation of programs in kinesiology and sport.
 Prerequisite: KINE 1301 and senior standing.